abdnh/aglish/src/config.md

+-   `components`: This allows you to toggle the widget components on and off.
+You can experiment with the different components in [this page](https://youglish.com/api/doc/widget).
-- **cookies**: This is used for YouGlish login.
+-   `cookies`: This is used for YouGlish login.
 Please see [this page](https://github.com/abdnh/aglish#experimental-support-for-youglish-login).
-- **hotkey**: A hotkey to activate all non-autoplayed widgets.
+-   `hotkey`: A hotkey to activate all non-autoplayed widgets.
 If you want to activate only a certain widget, you can set a similar `hotkey` option in the template filter.